gujjasandhya17/Banking-Activity-Simulation-Platform/README.md

 git clone https://github.com/gujjasandhya17/Banking-Activity-Simulation-Platform.git

-📚 Learning Outcomes
+## 📚 Learning Outcomes

 Through this project, I gained hands-on experience in:

-Designing scalable Java applications
+- Designing scalable Java applications

-Applying object-oriented principles
+- Applying object-oriented programming principles

-Handling real-world exceptions
+- Handling real-world exceptions effectively

-Integrating external services (Email & Database)
+- Integrating external services such as **Email** and **Database (MySQL)**

-Writing maintainable and readable code
+- Writing clean, maintainable, and readable code

+---

-🔮 Future Enhancements
+## 🔮 Future Enhancements

+The following features can be added to improve and extend the project:

-Web version using Spring Boot
+- Web-based version using **Spring Boot**

-REST APIs

-Authentication & authorization
+- RESTful APIs for banking operations
+- User authentication and authorization

-Transaction history viewer
+- Transaction history viewer with filters

-PDF / Excel report generation
+- PDF / Excel report generation for transactions

-The project follows a **layered architecture**, ensuring separation of concerns: